College student and child high-fiving in a classroom

 Eleanor Brown, PhD

 Eleanor Brown, PhD is a licensed clinical psychologist and Professor of Psychology at West Chester University, where she directs the Early Childhood Cognition and Emotions Lab (ECCEL).
-Dr. Brown is internationally recognized for her scholarship on poverty and child development as well as her research on arts’ impact.
-For the past 15 years, Dr. Brown and the ECCEL Team have partnered with Settlement Music School and other community organizations serving children and families facing poverty and racism to study how family and community strengths as well as psychology, the arts, and mindfulness might be leveraged to mitigate effects of stress and trauma.
-Dr. Brown’s research has been highlighted as a model by federal governmental agencies, legislators, cultural alliances, and private foundations, as well as organizations such as PBS Kids, and Sesame Workshop and PNC (Grow Up Great).
+Dr. Brown is internationally recognized for her scholarship on poverty and child development as well as her research on the arts’ impact.
+For the past 15 years, Dr. Brown and the ECCEL Team have partnered with Settlement Music School and other community organizations serving children and families facing poverty and adversity to study how family and community strengths as well as psychology, the arts, and mindfulness might be leveraged to mitigate effects of stress and trauma.
+Dr. Brown’s research has been highlighted as a model by federal governmental agencies and private foundations, as well as organizations such as PBS Kids, and Sesame Workshop and PNC (Grow Up Great).

 Dennie Palmer Wolf

 Dr. Dennie Palmer Wolf is Principal Researcher at WolfBrown and one of the leading arts education researchers and evaluators in the United States.
-She holds a doctorate from Harvard where she served as a researcher at Project Zero for more than a decade where she led studies on the early development of artistic and symbolic capacities and later focused on design, implementation, and evaluation strategies that help cultural organizations and communities examine and improve how people gain access to learning, culture, and creativity both in and outside of formal institutions.
+She holds a doctorate from Harvard where she served as a researcher at Project Zero for more than a decade where she led studies on the early development of artistic and symbolic capacities and later focused on design, implementation, and evaluation strategies that help arts organizations and communities examine and improve how people gain access to learning and creativity both in and outside of formal institutions.
 Nationally, Wolf has helped a number of city-wide and regional consortia build coordinated systems that support critical and creative learning for young people in and out of school time, in cities as varied as Boston, Chicago, Dallas, and Portland.
 Her work has been supported by the National Endowment for Arts, the U.S. Department of Education, the Buck, Arnold, Carnegie, Mellon, Spencer, and William Penn foundations, and has appeared in numerous peer-reviewed journals and books.

 Steven Holochwost